Echinacea has been touted as the cure for the common cold, but what’s the real, solid evidence behind it? Healthista editor Anna Magee takes a look

-Recommendations are to take Echinaforce Echinacea Drops – the brand used in the trial – in water three times a day for prevention and if you get a cold, increase the dose to five times daily.
+Recommendations are to take Echinaforce Echinacea Drops (also available to buy in the US) – the brand used in the trial – in water three times a day for prevention and if you get a cold, increase the dose to five times daily.

 Proven effect #2: It works to prevent colds in children

 In fact, all primary school children will be offered the flu jab for the first time under the new NHS campaign.
 This is because – according to Public Health England – schoolchildren act as ‘super spreaders’ of flu.